 It was important to think about the control scheme as it would dictate which controls would need to have an on-screen button.
 In the mobile layout I wanted to make sure that although the physical layout of controls would be greatly changed, how things function would remain relatively the same.

 The most challenging functions to reconfigure for mobile is when players do a combination of movements, i.e. - jumping while shooting, holding charges for certain weapons, squid rolls, and squid surges.
 For these movements to be possible to do in mobile, players would need to tap either swimming, jumping, or shooting buttons to enable the auto option, and then another button in conjunction to do the desired action.

 Creating the UX/UI for a game is really different from playing it!
 While being familiar with the game helped to inform my design decisions, there were times where I had to think outside of what I knew to come up with solutions that made sense, rather than strictly sticking to what I was comfortable with seeing and experiencing.

 Another valuable lesson I learned from this experience was just how much thought goes into cross-platform games.
 It's so easy as a player to demand that games be available on more devices, but there's a lot to consider when porting a game from one console to another.
 It's not just the visual aspect of things that changes, but essentially how the game itself functions.
 Splatoon is not that complicated of a game, but there was still a lot to consider mechanics wise and how it would translate to a mobile format.

 I'm open to full-time employment opportunities and other creative projects.
-If you're interested please don't hesitate to reach out!
 I look forward to working together on something great!